ITL 2017 SURF Program

 Advanced Internet technologies

-The Fellowship will include a stipend of $5,500 for the 11-week period, in addition to travel and housing allowances.
+The Fellowship will include a stipend of $5,500 for the 11-week period ($4,500 for the 9-week program), in addition to travel and housing allowances.

 Student Eligibility Criteria

 - Students must be undergraduates at a U.S. university or college with a scientific major;

 - Students must have a G.P.A. of 3.0/4.0 or better (recommended), and are considering pursuing a graduate degree (M.S. or Ph.D.);

 - Students must be U.S. citizens or permanent residents;

 - Students will need two letters of recommendation into the program by science and engineering professors/department chairs, a student transcript, and a letter of intent/personal statement; and

 - Students with applied mathematics, statistics, computer science, or engineering majors are always encouraged to apply.
 There may be research opportunities for students with other majors.